Beijing struggles to hit the right pitch on economy

 In the past weeks, financial markets have gone through repeated spasms as investors puzzled over Beijing's intentions behind some of its actions, its appetite for reforms and tolerance for the economic pain that comes with them.

-As President Xi Jinping was quoted in official media on Tuesday emphasizing the need to restructure the economy, other official media hinted the country's development agency was considering the traditional stimulus of investment.
+As President Xi Jinping was quoted in official media on Tuesday emphasising the need to restructure the economy, other official media hinted the country's development agency was considering the traditional stimulus of investment.

 With uncertainty over where the world's second-biggest economy is heading, clarity is essential.